 Direct Current Fundamentals

 Basic principles of electricity and the laws and formulas used to solve electrical problems.
-Study includes the principles of magnetism and their relationship to direct current generators and motors and other electrical machinery.
+Study includes the principles of circuit analysis and the implementation of electrical multimeters to troubleshoot electrical machinery.
 Laboratory work includes connecting equipment and instruments.
 5 Credits (4 Lecture - 3 Lab) Prerequisite(s): MTH005 or Placement by Examination.

 Principles of accident prevention in industry.
 Electrical safety procedures in all human activities; lifesaving techniques.
 2 Credits (2 Lecture)

 Introduction to residential wiring, plans, specifications, and codes.
 Theory and lab assignments covering procedures for wiring basic lighting and receptacle circuits, installing special purpose circuits and switching circuits, and producing accurate wiring diagrams.
 Blueprint reading and the understanding and utilization of the National Electrical Code (NEC) are strongly emphasized in the course.
 5 Credits (3 Lecture - 6 Lab) Corequisite(s): ELT111 or RET111.

 Theory and laboratory assignments in commercial wiring, blueprint reading, and N.E.C. as it applies to commercial circuits.
 Students will plan, layout, and install circuits and devices used in commercial buildings.
 5 Credits (3 Lecture - 6 Lab) Prerequisite(s): ELT116.

 Alternating Current Fundamentals